dotnet/designs/proposed/SerializerGoals5.0.md

 Breaking this apart:
 - System (non-serializer related) (~5ms)
   - ~2ms due to a one-time hit of loading and initializing SSE2 hardware intrinsics (in System.Runtime.Intrisics).
 SSE2 support was added during 5.0 to improve peformance of escaping JSON during serialization.
 It is commonly used elsewhere, however, so this can normally be subtracted from raw serializer numbers.
-  - ~3ms for loading\initializing other assembly dependencies including using the Reader for the first time.
+  - ~3ms for loading and initializing other assembly dependencies including using the Reader for the first time.
 There is some additional research here to determine where this hit is coming from, as 3.1 does not have this overhead.
 It may be that SSE2 contributes more than 2ms overhead.
 - Serializer (~17ms)
   - ~5ms for main API overhead and initialization of the `JsonSerializerOptions`.
 This includes cache creation for built-in converters.
 Also, this is also the amount of time it takes to use a custom converter (that uses the writer) for the test POCO.
     - Includes ~1ms for creating the built-in `System.Uri` converter (loads the `System.Private.Uri.dll` assembly).
   - ~3ms due to direct and indirect use Reflection.Emit.
-    - Direct: Reflection.Emit for property setters\getters and constructors.
+    - Direct: Reflection.Emit for getters, setters and constructors.
     - Indirect: usage of `Type.MakeGenericType` and `Type.MakeGenericMethod` so converters for value types can avoid boxing.
   - ~9ms usage of System.Reflection (and perhaps other items not yet accounted for) to initialize metadata.
 This includes inspecting each property for attributes.